 Even though baby caterpillars are hard to 👀 on cuttings/plants, they’ll leave plenty of evidence that they’ve emerged and are starting to grow:

-1. Spray the plants while they are inside the cage or have cutting containers on a tray where you can easily see them if they fall
+1. Spray the plants while they are inside the cage or have cutting containers on a boot tray where you can easily see them if they fall.

 2. Mist the milkweed plants from above so water mist rains down on them.
-Spray up, and let the water fall down on to the plant.
+Spray up, and let the water gently fall down on the occupied milkweed.

 There is still a slight chance they could fall but they will fall straight down instead of blasting sideways off your plant.
 They will be usually be hanging from a self-spun silk thread if they fall straight down, and can climb back up it….like mini marvel spider-men!